TaoSc/PathTracerInOneWE/README.md

 - **camera position** *(-cam)*: Three consecutive floats for the camera position.
 Default value: 0 0 0
 - **camera look at position** *(-look)*: Three consecutive floats for the point the camera is pointing at.
 Default value: 0 0 -1
 - **aperture** *(-a)*: The aperture size of the lens (float).
 Default value: 0
 - **focus distance** *(-focus)*: Any object at this distance will be in focus (float).
-If set to 0 will equal the distance between the camera and the look at point.
+If set to 0, will equal the distance between the camera and the look at point.
 Default value: 0

 Example command line and resulting output:
 ```
-PathTracerInOneWE.exe -s 30 -b 50 -fov 50 -cam -2 2 -3 -look 0 0 -1 -w 1280 -h 720
+PathTracerInOneWE -s 40 -b 50 -fov 50 -cam -2 2 -3 -look 0 0 -1 -w 1280 -h 720
 ```
 ![Example Output](https://github.com/TaoSc/PathTracerInOneWE/raw/master/example.png)

-*Rendering time: 73s (Core i5-4440@3.30 GHz)*
+*Rendering time: 33s (Core i5-4440@3.30 GHz)*

 ## References
 My project uses stb_image_write.h to save the result image to png and stb_image.h to load texture images: